How to Modify Child Custody Agreements in Nashville

 Contact us today for help modifying your custody order

 Parenting after a divorce is an ongoing commitment that can require continuing legal counsel.
 At Miller Upshaw Family Law, PLLC, we are available to help parents throughout Middle Tennessee address the changing circumstances that can arise long after divorce or separation.
-Call us today at 615-391-4200 or contact us online to schedule a consultation today.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation today.
 Our Nashville office offers free parking.